artkeller/A_MCUtest/MCU_Loop_and_Interrupt_Timing_Analysis.md

 There are breakout boards where a separate interrupt input port (PIN_PORT_ALT_INT) must be configured and connected externally to PIN_PORT_INT.

 ## Draft Arduino sketch v0.1.6

+It is important to note that there is no assembler optimisation, only native Arduino/C++ code is used.

 ```cpp
 /*